Electrolysis Frequently Asked Questions

 As your electrologist, I will help you determine which modality best suites your individual hair removal needs.

-Safety is paramount to electrolysis.
-Epilators today are much quicker, utilizing current timings of thousandths of a second over the longer current applications of the past, and intensity settings can now be modulated to varying proportions, depending on the moisture content and texture of the skin, the depth of the follicle, and an individual's comfort level, thus allowing an electrologist greater control of treatments, and in turn protecting clients.
+Providing the hair removal results that a client desires is the primary focus of good electrolysis.
+Epilators today are much quicker, utilizing current timings of thousandths of a second over the longer current applications of the past, and intensity settings can now be modulated to varying proportions, depending on the moisture content and texture of the skin, the depth of the follicle, and an individual's comfort level, thus allowing an electrologist greater control of treatments, and in turn minimizing reactions in most clients.

-And unlike other forms of hair removal, electrolysis, is safe for any color hair or type of skin.
+And unlike other forms of hair removal, electrolysis is appropriate for any color hair or type of skin.
 Even with all of the forms of hair removal available today, electrolysis is still the ONLY true permanent hair removal method and the only permanent treatment recognized by the FDA.

 Electrologists adhere to the Standards for Infection Control developed by The American Electrology Association.
 These standards follow the most recent recommendations from the Center for Disease Control (CDC), the Occupational Safety and Health Administration (OSHA), and the Association for Practitioners in Infection Control and Epidemiology (APIC), and are rigorously followed at Vanity Affair Electrolysis.